-Globular clusters are a wonderful sight in even the smallest telescopes, although a large instrument is needed to resolve individual stars towards their centers.
+Globular clusters are a wonderful sight in even the smallest telescopes, although a large instrument is needed to resolve individual stars toward their centers.

 When you look at them, you are seeing populations of stars born in our galaxy’s infancy!

-Bottom line: Globular clusters are spherical collections of up to perhaps a million stars, orbiting mostly in the star halo of spiral galaxies and containing some of a galaxy’s oldest stars.
+Bottom line: Globular clusters are spherical collections of stars, orbiting mostly in the star halo of spiral galaxies.
+Our Milky Way galaxy has about 150 globulars, which contain some of our galaxy’s oldest stars.